berkeley-gif/coeqwal-data-platform/database/schema/COEQWAL_SCENARIOS_DB_ERD.md

 ├── description          TEXT
 ├── is_active            BOOLEAN DEFAULT TRUE
 ├── created_at           TIMESTAMP DEFAULT NOW()
-├── created_by           INTEGER                    -- FK → developer.id (RESTRICT)
+├── created_by           INTEGER                    -- FK to developer.id (RESTRICT)
 ├── updated_at           TIMESTAMP DEFAULT NOW()
-└── updated_by           INTEGER                    -- FK → developer.id (RESTRICT)
+└── updated_by           INTEGER                    -- FK to developer.id (RESTRICT)

 Records: 4
 Indexes: